Stefsek/Stefsek/README.md

 ## About Me

-I'm a Data Engineer with hands-on experience building **scalable data pipelines** and **cloud-native solutions**.
-Currently working at **WeAre8**, where I architect comprehensive ETL workflows, real-time data ingestion systems, and LLM-powered solutions using AWS services.
+I'm a Data Engineer with hands-on experience building scalable data pipelines and cloud-native solutions.
+I have architected comprehensive ETL workflows, real-time data ingestion systems, and LLM-powered solutions using AWS services.

 ---